aherrero/aherrero.github.io/_posts/2018-08-16-SimpleCameraTrigger-v2.markdown

 ![power2](/assets/cam01/power2.jpg)
 [Buy from hobby king](https://hobbyking.com/en_us/zippy-flightmax-1800mah-3s1p-20c.html?___store=en_us)

-Normally, the lipo batteries are for RC planes, car, etc. This is way, we have high current and big capacity.
+Normally, the lipo batteries are for RC planes, car, etc. This is why, we have high current and big capacity.
 A small calculator of our needs [here](http://multicopter.forestblue.nl/lipo_need_calculator.html)

 ## Voltage regulator
 In the past, I've used voltage regulator to [convert to 5V](https://www.sparkfun.com/products/107), or even more stable regulators from pololu [here](https://www.pololu.com/product/2562) and [here](https://www.pololu.com/product/2119) but in this case, we need something more specific, and even less than the typical 3.3V.
 We introduce the [LM317](https://www.onsemi.com/pub/Collateral/LM317-D.PDF) or the [LD1117](https://www.sparkfun.com/datasheets/Components/LD1117V33.pdf).

-I've bought this regulator because it is possible also to regulate the current with them, but in this case, it is a great oportunity to use as voltage regulator.
+I've bought this regulator because it is possible also to regulate the current with them, but in this case, it is a great opportunity to use as voltage regulator.

 I've found this [schema](https://microcontrollerelectronics.com/lm317-3-3v-source/),
 ![lm317_schema.png](/assets/cam01/lm317_schema.png)